Donor Profile

 Where is Italian ODA allocated?

 Italy traditionally disburses most of its ODA multilaterally.
-On average, Italy directed 62% of its ODA to multilateral institutions between 2012 and 2021; however, between 2012 and 2017, Italy’s share of bilateral contributions increased due to the high costs associated with hosting refugees; this trend reversed in 2018 and has continued until 2020, before it rebounded in 2021 and subsequently in 2022 too.
-While this shift brought Italy’s bilateral and multilateral contributions more in line with the DAC average, around 41%, Italy has tended to revert to greater multilateral spending in recent years.
+On average, Italy directed 67% of its ODA to multilateral institutions between 2013 and 2022; however, between 2013 and 2017, Italy’s share of bilateral contributions increased due to the high costs associated with hosting refugees; this trend reversed in 2018 and continued until 2020, before it rebounded in 2021 and subsequently in 2022 too.
+While this shift brought Italy’s bilateral and multilateral contributions more in line with the DAC average, Italy has tended to revert to greater multilateral spending in recent years.

-In 2021, Italy channeled 59% of its ODA multilaterally, well above the 41% average of all members of the OECD DAC.
-Meanwhile, Italy provided 41% of ODA bilaterally, or US$2.7 billion.
-Of the US$2.7 billion in bilateral ODA, US$1.9 billion was direct bilateral funding and US$789 million was earmarked funding through multilaterals.
+In 2022, Italy channeled 48% of its ODA multilaterally, well above the 32% average of all members of the OECD DAC.
+Meanwhile, Italy provided 52% of ODA bilaterally, or US$3.9 billion.
+Of the US$3.9 billion in bilateral ODA, US$3.04 billion was direct bilateral funding and US$891 million was earmarked funding through multilaterals.

 Bilateral Spending

 Italy’s bilateral contributions decreased significantly after 2017 but rebounded in 2021.
-Italy’s overall bilateral ODA increased from US$1.5 billion in 2020 to US$2.7 billion in 2021, marking a significant jump of 82%, including earmarked funding through multilaterals.
-The increase was partly driven by an increase in the cost of hosting refugees, which rose from US$241 million in 2020 to US$556 million in 2021.
-The cost of hosting refugees and debt relief accounted for 21% and 24% respectively of the 2021 bilateral total.
+Italy’s overall bilateral ODA increased from US$2.7 billion in 2021 to US$3.9 billion in 2022, marking a significant jump of 46%, including earmarked funding through multilaterals.
+The increase was partly driven by an increase in the cost of hosting refugees, which rose from US$556 million in 2021 to US$1.6 billion.
+The cost of hosting refugees accounted for 41% of the 2022 bilateral total.

-The majority of Italy’s bilateral ODA is disbursed through the public sector (60%), far above the DAC average of 44%, followed by multilateral organizations as earmarked funding (26%), in line with DAC average.
-Bilateral funding through multilateral organizations jumped in absolute terms from 2020 to 2021, most likely due to ongoing COVID-19 response.
+The majority of Italy’s bilateral ODA is disbursed through the public sector (64%), above the DAC average of 56%, followed by multilateral organizations as earmarked funding (20%), in line with DAC average.
+Bilateral funding through multilateral organizations jumped in absolute terms from 2021 to 2022, most likely due to COVID-19 response but has declined in relative terms.

-Italy currently provides the majority of bilateral ODA in the form of grants (87% in 2021), almost on par with the DAC average of 91%, in part due to increasing earmarked contributions to multilateral organizations.
-Following a drop in grant proportion in 2020, it has climbed back up in 2021 reaching almost 90%, a pre-2020 level.
-Meanwhile, the proportion of loans has declined by half from 26% in 2020 to 13% in 2021.
+Italy currently provides the majority of bilateral ODA in the form of grants (88% in 2022), almost on par with the DAC average of 92%, in part due to increasing earmarked contributions to multilateral organizations.
+Following a drop in grant proportion in 2020, it has climbed back up in 2021 and continued to climb up in 2022, reaching almost 90%, a pre-2020 level.
+Meanwhile, the proportion of loans in 2022, at 12%, has remained consistent with 2021 figures.

-Sub-Saharan Africa and the MENA region are priority regions for Italy’s bilateral development cooperation, receiving 37% or US$984 million and 10% or US$269 million respectively in 2021.
-Italy’s bilateral funding to the SSA region exceeded the DAC average of 24%.
-These regions are expected to remain Italy’s primary focus in the coming years, according to the current Programming and Policy Document.
-A large share of Italy’s bilateral funding, 35% or US$951 million, is unallocated by country and region.
+Although Sub-Saharan Africa was a priority region for Italy’s bilateral development cooperation, receiving 37% or US$984 million in 2021, funding towards the region has reduced by 60% in 2022, with the region receiving 10% or US$402 million.
+Italy’s bilateral funding to the SSA region is now below the DAC average of 17%.
+However, according to the current Programming and Policy Document, the SSA region remains a priority.
+A large share of Italy’s bilateral funding, 54% or US$2.1 billion, is unallocated by country and region.

 On October 9, 2023, the Italian Joint Committee for International Development decided to raise resources allocated to bilateral cooperation by 60% in 2024, with 25% and 15% of remaining resources for 2024 to be given to emergency and multilateral interventions, respectively.